CaspianA1/RasmLISP/README.md

 ![RasmLISP Logo](RasmLISP_Logo.png)

-## RasmLISP is a Lisp compiler for x86_64 on MacOS.
+## RasmLISP is a Lisp compiler for x86_64 on macOS.
 ### There is exhaustive documentation for the standard library in _DOCUMENTATION.md_.
 #### Any questions are welcome at _rasmlisp@gmail.com_.